Strapi plugin logo for Meilisearch

 By default, when indexing a content-type in Meilisearch, the index in Meilisearch has the same name as the content-type.
 This behavior can be changed by setting the indexName property in the configuration file of the plugin.

-In the following example, the restaurant content-type in Meilisearch is called my_restaurant instead of the default restaurant.
+In the following examples, the restaurant content-type in Meilisearch is called my_restaurant instead of the default restaurant.

 1